rockfireredmoon/iceee/Doc/BUILD.md

 ### Configuring The Server

 Before starting the server, you will need to configure it for your environment.
-Follow the instructions on the [Configuration](CONFIGURATION.md) page, copying the sample configuration files and adjusting for your environment.
+Follow the instructions on the [Server And Cluster Configuration](SERVER_AND_CLUSTER_CONFIGURATION.md) page, copying the sample configuration files and adjusting for your environment.

 ### Preparing Game Server Data and Client Assets